Academic Catalog 2024-2025

 TAG serves as a central point of information for resources, services, opportunities and events designed specifically for transfer students by former transfer students.
 Student leaders provide new transfer students with assistance, support and connections to campus resources to facilitate a smooth transition to the PLNU community.

-The Wellness Center located in Nicholson Commons operates like an urgent care clinic that provides students with access to highly trained medical professionals right here on campus.
-Available services include a wide range of everyday health needs including care for illness and injury, immunizations, women's and men's health, mental health, and dermatology.
-We also offer telehealth and provide a patient portal for students to access appointments and receive secure messages with healthcare providers and get health education.
+The Wellness Medical Center, located in Nicholson Commons, operates like an urgent care clinic, providing students with access to affordable health services and a well-rounded staff of medical providers right here on campus.
+Available services include a wide range of everyday health needs including care for common illness and injury, immunizations, women's and men's health, mental health, dermatology, and nutrition needs.
+The Wellness Medical Center offers virtual medical appointments through the secure patient portal where students can also access their immunization records, make appointments, and correspond securely with their healthcare provider.

 Wellness Counseling Center

-When off-campus therapy is recommended or preferred by students, a counselor will support you through the process of getting connected.
-We will help identify several referral options and provide information on how to access health insurance benefits and transportation options.
+When off-campus therapy is recommended or preferred, a counselor will support you through the process of getting connected.
+They will help identify several referral options and provide information on how to access health insurance benefits and transportation options.

 Emergency Services